resibots/blackdrops/docs/dart_tutorial.md

 - `./waf configure --exp blackdrops`
 - `./waf --exp blackdrops -j4`

-If there's no error, you should be able to run your scenario: `./build/exp/blackdrops/src/tutorials/dart_reacher2d_graphic -n 10 -m 5000 -e 1 -r 5 -b 1 -u`
+If there's no error, you should be able to run your scenario: `./build/exp/blackdrops/src/tutorials/dart_reacher2d_graphic -n 10 -m -1 -e 1 -r 1 -b 1 -u -s`

 ### Where to put the files of my new DART-based scenario